housepower/clickhouse_sinker/docs/configuration/config.md

     // "this columns will be excluded by insert SQL " "excludeColumns": []

-    // (experiment feature) detect new fields and their type, and add columns to the ClickHouse table accordingly. supported types are Int64, Float64, String.
+    // (experiment feature) detect new fields and their type, and add columns to the ClickHouse table accordingly.
+This feature requires parser be "fastjson", and support following ClickHouse data types: Int64, Float64, String.
     "dynamicSchema": {
       // whether enable this feature, default to false "enable": true,